 Visitors fell in love with the gentle waves of the beach, perfect for bathers of all ages, and the views of the sunsets.
 Also, these waters attracted many surf enthusiasts which found the beach perfect for beginners but also enough challenging for skilled surfers.

 Santa Teresa also attracted a small industry of organic agriculture and health products.
-A small market is celebrated every weekend to sell these organic products where no chemicals or pesticides were used.
+Every weekend, a small market is celebrated to sell these organic products where no chemicals or pesticides were used.
 Many of the businesses are run by foreigners who came from all countries in Europe and North America to make a life here.

 What is the state of the road?

 Roads have been improved in the last year, from Paquera to Cobano, roads are paved and in a good state.
-From Cobano to Santa Teresa, part of the road is made of gravel, but nothing you Campervan, Van, or Motorhome can’t handle.
+From Cobano to the beach, part of the road is made of gravel, but nothing you Campervan, Van, or Motorhome can’t handle.

 Just don’t get too confident, like leaving your campervan wide open without supervision.
 Locals are honest and working people, sadly bad people from outside are always lurking on the beaches to take what is being left without supervision.
-But no violent events are ever reported in Santa Teresa or the Nicoya peninsula at all.
-Also, Santa Teresa beach counts as a lifesaver most of the time.
+But no violent events are ever reported in Santa Teresa or the Nicoya peninsula.
+Also, The beach counts as a lifesaver most of the time.

 As the article suggests there are plenty of basic services in Santa Teresa.
 If you need more services, Cobano, which is 10km east has dentists, mechanical shops, and a clinic.